The name of our writer has been changed to protect his identity.

 A government ad in the arrivals hall said: 新疆是个好地方.
 Xinjiang is a good place.
 Maybe they’re right.
 What if all those Western media reports were false or wildly exaggerated?
 It wouldn’t be the first time.

-Somewhat spooked by the normality of the whole thing, we got in a taxi, told him our hotel address, and he very kindly started driving us to the city center.
+Somewhat spooked by the normality of the whole thing, we got in a taxi, told the driver our hotel address, and he very kindly started driving us to the city center.
 The driver asked where we were from and gave us some tourism tips.
 Everything was fine and friendly.
 We were overjoyed at the sight of a big, modern city, full of tall buildings and modern highways, all enclosed by the spectacular Tianshan mountains.
 Maybe Xinjiang really is a good place after all.
 An awesome place.

 Then we got into the city and reality started to set in.
 The reports aren’t fake news.
 It’s all quite true.